-Continue the Clear Liquid Diet up to 3 hours prior to your procedure, then stop drinking.
+Continue the Clear Liquid Diet.
 As a reminder, continue to avoid red liquids, alcoholic beverages, dairy products, protein shakes, cream broths, juice with pulp, products containing oil, chewing tobacco and illicit drugs.
 Use of these will result in your procedure being cancelled.

-• 3 hours prior:
+• 6 hours prior to your procedure:

-- o STOP consuming all liquids. - o Do not take anything by mouth during this time.
+- o STOP consuming all solids and liquids. - o Do not take anything by mouth during this time.